Mega Man: The Power Battle

 Get Weapon

-The Japanese weapon acquired screen uses a different, unique background.
-The international versions use an animated gear background, based on the gears in the Japanese version's title screen.
+The Japanese Weapon Get screen uses the same background that is also seen in the Time Ranking screen.
+The international versions use an animated gear background based on the ones in the Japanese version's title screen.

 Voices

 The biggest difference between versions is the inclusion of many more character voices in the Japanese game.
-All clips involving the player / bosses actually speaking were removed from non-Japanese variants.
+Any clips where the player/bosses actually speak were removed from non-Japanese variants.

 Sample voices.